quality-programming/quality-content/README.md

 > code that changes some system settings like desktop wallpaper or display settings, blocks user control or shuts down
 > the computer, all for joke purposes.

-> [!INFO]
-> Don't worry, nothing here contains harmful code; everything is verified and tested by multiple people.
-Windows
-> SmartScreen and some antivirus software might block the apps, because they're not signed.
-Most apps don't require
-> internet connection at all, except some which download images or other multimedia.
-Just turn your volume down when
-> necessary to avoid damaging your hearing and headphones from loud sounds.
+Don't worry, nothing here contains harmful code; everything is verified and tested by multiple people.
+Windows SmartScreen and some antivirus software might block the apps, because they're not signed.
+Most apps don't require internet connection at all, except some which download images or other multimedia.
+Just turn your volume down when necessary to avoid damaging your hearing and headphones from loud sounds.

 🔍 Feel free to analyze the code or run it in a virtual machine if you don't trust it.
 Just note the effects won't be as immersive and performance might suffer.